-College of Education students continuously live out the college's mission of making an impact in schools, communities, and organizations.
+College of Education and Human Development students continuously live out the college's mission of making an impact in schools, communities, and organizations.
 It is not uncommon for students to featured in publications throughout the year.

 In the year of 2019, two human development and community engagement (HDCE) students were highlighted for their dedication and passion for education and mentorship in North Philadelphia in The Temple News and WHYY.